dweymouth/supersonic/README.md

 On Linux, Supersonic is [available as a Flatpak](https://flathub.org/apps/details/io.github.dweymouth.supersonic)!
 (Thank you @anarcat!)
 If you prefer to directly install the release build, or build from source, read below.

-If you are running Windows, Mac OS, or a Debian-based Linux distro, download the latest [release](https://github.com/dweymouth/supersonic/releases) for your operating system.
-Tou can also download the latest build from the `main` branch via the [Actions](https://github.com/dweymouth/supersonic/actions) tab for Intel Macs and Debian-based Linux, to get unreleased features and bug fixes (you must be signed in to Github to do this).
+If you are running **Windows**, **Mac OS**, or a **Debian**-based Linux distro, download the [latest release](https://github.com/dweymouth/supersonic/releases) for your operating system.
+You can also download the latest build from the `main` branch via the [Actions](https://github.com/dweymouth/supersonic/actions) tab to get unreleased features and bug fixes (you must be signed in to Github to do this).
 If you prefer to build from source, or are not running one of these OSes, then see the build instructions for your platform below.

 **Apple Silicon (M1/M2) Macs:** You will have to remove the "quarantine bit" that Mac will automatically set, being an application downloaded from the internet.
 After copying the .app bundle to your Applications folder, in the terminal run `sudo xattr -r -d com.apple.quarantine /Applications/Supersonic.app`